node-class-may-2023/ComIT_Node/browserapi.md

 ## User interaction
 * Browsers have a **window** object that represents a window containing a DOM document
-* This object has 3 methods that allows use to interact with the user: `alert, prompt & confirm`
+* This object has 3 methods that allows us to interact with the user: `alert, prompt & confirm`
-* The browsers have allready configured a reference so we can call this methods without the window object
+* The browsers have already configured a reference so we can call this methods without the window object
 * All this methods block the browser flow until they are resolved

 **Example:**